kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 #### What to do when you run out of messages?

 One limitation in ScratchJr. is that there are only 6 message colors available per scene.
 Sometimes however, you want more, which is what happened in one project.
-The trick to solving it is create a **duplicate scene** that picks up where the old one left off.
+The trick to solving it is to create a **duplicate scene** that picks up where the old one left off.

 1. create a new scene
 2. copy the background of the previous scene